 Below you will find everything that you need to get started on your website owning journey.

-Before I dive into building a WordPress website, let me answer a few questions that I’m often asked.
+Before I dive into building a WordPress site, let me answer a few frequently asked questions.

-Additional costs are optional, such as the purchase of a premium WordPress theme or premium WordPress plugins.
+Additional costs are optional, such as the purchase of premium WordPress plugins or a premium WordPress theme.

 Yes and no.

-You can have a fully functional WordPress site that you do not need to update with regular content if your site has a specific purpose, such as being a brochure site or an online resume, etc. These sites will not require you to keep adding new content and may only require the occasional edit.
+You can have a fully functioning WordPress website that you do not need to update with regular content if your site has a specific purpose, such as, a brochure site, or an online resume, etc. These sites will not require you to keep adding new content and may only require the occasional edit/update.

 Yes and no.